singhgautam/pytorch-gtmm/README.md

-# PyTorch code for Generative Temporal Models with Memory (GTMM)
+# PyTorch Code for Generative Temporal Models with Memory (GTMM)

 This repository implements the **Generative Temporal Models with Memory** as proposed in the paper: